 A Morgantina the cult of Hermes was probably connected to those of Gaea and Pluto.
 The three deities, in fact, were venerated in the same sanctuary whose remains are still visible to the east of the ancient theater.
 The attribution of the three divinities to the sanctuary is justified by the discovery of some lead sheets on which their names are reported.

-The cult of Hermes was also present in SIRACUSA, where in his honor, the Hermèe, festivals during which competitions and wrestling contests were held between children.
-Hermes, in fact, was considered the guardian and protector of youth and such festivals took place in many Greek cities.
+The cult of Hermes was also present in SIRACUSA, where in his honor, the Hermes, festivals during which competitions and wrestling contests were held between children.
+In fact, Hermes was considered to be the guardian and protector of youth and such festivals took place in many Greek cities.

-With the Christian religion, the cult of S. Giuliano protector of travelers and pilgrims, it seems to have taken the place of that of Hermes, the pagan god protector of travelers.
+With the Christian religion, the cult of St. Julian protector of travelers and pilgrims, it seems to have taken the place of that of Hermes, the pagan god protector of travelers.
 An ancient Sicilian proverb says:

 yes you junciri sanu